We won't charge you a fixed sum. Instead we calculate your monthly contributions - up to a max capped amount - based on the collective's claims.

 Check out our article on insuring your bicycle on your home insurance for more details.

-With most e-bike insurance costs will vary dramatically.
+Costs can vary dramatically.
 Where you live, the crime rate in your area, the type of e-bike you own, and how much it’s currently worth will all impact your quote.

 With Laka you’ll get an instant quote for how much you can expect to pay each month.
 All we need is the value of your bike.